AIM65/NeatAMP-Test-Dev-software/README.md

 ### Hardware

-NeatAMP amplifier design is logged into a DIYAudio thread where schematics and PCB can be found :
+NeatAMP amplifier design process is logged into a DIYAudio thread where schematics and PCB can be found :

 >   <https://www.diyaudio.com/forums/class-d/325826-design-log-neat-2x170w-i2s-i2c-controlled-integrated-dsp-amp-tas3251.html>